Fire Island: Inhabitants

 Fire Island's population varies seasonally.
 There are few residents in winter months, with the population rising in the late spring to early fall.

-Housing is mostly stick-built bungalow-style with generous helpings of bamboo.
+Housing is mostly stick-built bungalow-style.
 Some are beachfront, built on the dunes of the Atlantic Ocean, while others are on boardwalks or concrete walks, like a miniaturized city.
 For year-round residents, there are schools, churches, shops and even a school bus service to the mainland of Long Island via an off-road modified school bus.

-The quiet villages on Fire Island provide solitude, while the larger towns like Ocean Beach and Cherry Grove provide a more social atmosphere with clubs, bars and open air dining.
-Two of these hamlets, Fire Island Pines and Cherry Grove, are destinations for LGBT vacationers.
+The quiet villages on Fire Island provide solitude, while the larger towns provide a more social atmosphere with clubs, bars and open air dining.
+Two of these, Fire Island Pines and Cherry Grove, are destinations for LGBTQ vacationers.

 The incorporated villages of Ocean Beach and Saltaire within Fire Island National Seashore are car-free during the summer tourist season (Memorial Day through Labor Day) and permit only pedestrian and bicycle traffic (during certain hours only in Ocean Beach).
 For off-season use, there are a limited number of driving permits for year-round residents and contractors.
 The hamlet of Davis Park allows no vehicles or bicycles year-round.

-In 1992 Diane Ketcham of The New York Times noted that due to the lack of retail, entertainment, and television options, especially in the winter, area children often felt boredom and therefore felt excited to attend school.
+In 1992 Diane Ketcham of The New York Times noted that due to the lack of retail, entertainment, and television options, especially in the winter, area children often felt bored and therefore felt excited to attend school.